Annual reports of employee stock purchase, savings and similar plans pursuant to Section 15(d) - Form 11-K - Oil & Gas 360

 Supplementary Information

-The supplementary information in the accompanying schedule of assets (held at end of year) as of December 31, 2021 has been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
+The supplementary information in the accompanying schedule of assets (held at end of year) and schedule of delinquent participant contributions as of December 31, 2021 has been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
 The supplementary information is the responsibility of Plan management.
-Our audit procedures included determining whether the supplemental information reconciles to the financial statements or the underlying accounting and other records, as applicable and performing procedures to test the completeness and accuracy of the information presented in the supplemental information.
-In forming our opinion on the supplemental information in the accompanying schedules, we evaluated whether the supplementary information, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-In our opinion, the supplemental information in the accompanying schedules is fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit procedures included determining whether the supplementary information reconciles to the financial statements or the underlying accounting and other records, as applicable and performing procedures to test the completeness and accuracy of the information presented in the supplementary information.
+In forming our opinion on the supplementary information in the accompanying schedules, we evaluated whether the supplementary information, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.

 /s/ Weaver and Tidwell, L.L.P.